1234zou/MOKIT/README.md

 --------
 * If you use MOKIT in your work, please cite the gitlab page of MOKIT as

-   Molecular Orbital Kit (MOKIT), https://gitlab.com/jxzou/mokit (accessed month day, year)
+   Jingxiang Zou, Molecular Orbital Kit (MOKIT), https://gitlab.com/jxzou/mokit (accessed month day, year)

 * If you use MOKIT to peform calculations involving GVB, please also cite the following two papers